To Örebro University

 National Category

-Pedagogy History of Ideas
+Pedagogy History of Science and Ideas

 Research subject